Try It

 For details, contact your local public housing authorities (PHAs).

-Not necessarily.
-Many housing programs have a rule called the Earned Income Disregard (EID) that stops the rent from being increased for the first year after a family member with a disability starts working.
+Note: Before 2024, a rule called the Earned Income Disregard (EID) meant that rent wouldn't go up as much for the first two years after a family member with a disability started working.
+This still helps people whose EID started before 2024, but no new people can get an EID.

 If you are having trouble paying your mortgage, there are several programs that can help: